This post is also available in: Español

 Without further ado, let’s celebrate National Wild Salmon Day!
-Following is a video with my recipe and an invitation to subscribe to my Youtube channel.
+Following is my recipe with an invitation to subscribe to my Youtube channel.
 For more delicious salmon recipes, please visit wildalaskaseafood.com

 - 1 ½ pounds Alaska king salmon fillet, skinless and cut into 1 ¼ inch strips